Prathameshv07/Ugc-Net-Test-Series/paper2-csa/topic-wise/dbms-01.md

 **Key Trap:** Confusing WHERE and HAVING.
 Remember the definitive order: WHERE filters rows (Pre-Group) $\rightarrow$ HAVING filters groups (Post-Group, allows aggregates).

-Please upload your next question or image, and I will parse it for you using this exact template!

 ## Q23